We talk finance!

 • Meets the GCSE requirements for ITT training

 • Have a degree which is a 2:2 or above.
-If your degree class is lower than a 2:2 a trainee would be eligible if the hold a higher level degree such as a Masters degree.
+If your degree class is lower than a 2:2 then you would only be eligible to receive a bursary if you hold a higher-level degree such as a Master’s degree.

 Note that your degree subject does not have to match the subject you want to train in.
 However, if your degree is different you will need to display sufficient subject knowledge at interview to get a place on the course.